 #1.
 Set Clear, Achievable Goals

-I have daily goals for calories, hours of exercise, and standing.
+When you first set up a fitness tracker you are asked to input a set of daily goals for calories, hours of exercise, and standing.
 Having these in place makes establishing the steps needed to make those goals a reality.

 In the workplace, goals may be defined based on time frames, budgets, and resource availability.
 The more specific you can be about what you are trying to accomplish and when, the more opportunities there are to define the steps needed to get there.
 Clear annual planning goals also help your team stay motivated and energized; they give them a reason to come to work and jump in every day.

-At The NemetzGroup, we rely on several key performance indices to keep our priorities aligned and the team clear about what we are working to achieve.
+At The NemetzGroup, we rely on several key performance indices (KPIs) to keep our priorities aligned and the team clear about what we are working to achieve.
 This keeps everyone on the same page and allows us to make informed tradeoff decisions as are inevitably needed.
 It also shines a light on any essential pieces that may be delayed or missing, something that might not otherwise be noticed in time.

 Use this quieter time of year to establish clear, achievable goals for the months remaining.
 Break down large projects into smaller, manageable tasks and set deadlines for each.
 As with exercise, consistent, small steps lead to significant and predictable progress.